-As the technology industry races to improve and perfect the digital twin to optimise performance, McLaren Applied Technologies’ F1-derived simulation techniques are helping to drive game-changing products which are delivering competitive advantage to McLaren Deloitte clients.
+As the technology industry races to improve and perfect the digital twin to optimise performance, McLaren Applied Technologies’ F1-derived simulation techniques are helping to drive game-changing products which are delivering competitive advantage to clients of the McLaren and Deloitte alliance.

 Simulation is a technique used to study the behaviour and performance of an actual or theoretical system.
 McLaren develops simulations during the design process of its Formula 1 car.
 This is integral to creating a thoroughbred racing machine.
 At McLaren Applied Technologies we apply this expertise as part of our work with Deloitte, in industries such as aviation.

-McLaren Deloitte have developed a suite of solutions, starting with the Airport Operations Performance Predictor (AOPP).
+The McLaren and Deloitte alliance have developed a suite of solutions, starting with the Airport Operations Performance Predictor (AOPP).
 It allows airport operators, including Manchester Airport Group, to deliver improved and robust On Time Performance (OTP) by enabling coordinated and focused delivery of the day’s flight schedule.

 The AOPP runs simulations to support airports' critical KPIs and time performance targets.
 Achieving those on time targets involves operations such as turning around aircraft within a specific timeframe, and ensuring that aircraft ground movements or stand allocation adhere to schedule.